John King (explorer)

 John King (15 December 1838 - 15 January 1872) was an Irish-born British soldier who achieved fame as an Australian explorer.
 He was the sole survivor of the four men from the ill-fated Burke and Wills expedition who reached the Gulf of Carpentaria.
-The expedition was the first to cross Australia from south to north, finding a route across the continent from Melbourne in Victoria to the Gulf of Carpentaria in Queensland.
+The expedition was the first European crossing of Australia from south to north, finding a route across the continent from Melbourne in Victoria to the Gulf of Carpentaria in Queensland.

 Early years

-King was born at Moy in County Tyrone, Ireland (now in Northern Ireland) on 15 December 1838 to Henry King (d.
+King was born at Moy in County Tyrone, Ireland on 15 December 1838 to Henry King (d.
 1839) and Ellen Orn (d.
 September 1847).
 He was the youngest of six known siblings: